alimbijoy/PHP-Bank-Management/README.md

-# PHP-Bank-Management
-PHP Bank Management system
+This is PHP and Mysql Bank Management system.# PHP-Bank-Management